This document attempts to explain the various methods available to supply, import or predict the temperatures of surfaces and volumes in DIRSIG.

 Temperature Prediction

 The first class of approaches involves the use of predictive models to estimate the temperature of surfaces.
 These temperatures are predicted using material thermodynamic properties (thermal conductivity, heat capacity, etc.) and environmental conditions (air temperature, relative humidity, wind speed, etc.).
+Please consult the Thermal Modality Handbook for more information on the fundamentals of heat transfer.

 Using the THERM Temperature Solver